-The American Folk Blues Festival of the Irish Folk Festival, which roamed the concert halls of the Federal Republic, with considerable success.
+The American Folk Blues Festival sat as a model during production of the Irish Folk Festival, which roamed the concert halls of the Federal Republic, with considerable success.

 In Essen a few hundred people had to stay outside and in the end the audience danced on the stage.
 "Field recording" is what the record industry calls those folk recordings that are not made in the studio but "on site" because the musicians are so attached to their ethnic environment that they, or at least their music, cannot be shipped to big city studios.
 Another field production is the Irish Folk Festival, which could never have been conceived at the desk of an impresario.

 With Miko Russell, one of those touchingly awkward, rural figures was found who has such a great charisma for the residents of urban areas because they symbolize an art of living away from the "blessings" of the technological age.
 The Folk Blues Festival has always tried to introduce such non-commercial musicians.
 They appeared to still have cotton fuzz on their hands, just as Russell's pants cuffs were certainly suspected to be peat residue.
 The only difference is that while the Folk Blues Festival was often just a historical frailty to be seen, the farmer from Doolin on Ireland's west coast (where Ireland's most renowned folk pub is currently located) is at the height of his art, a virtuoso player of the ornate, erratic Irish Dance melodies on the tin flute and a keyless flute.